nchourrout/clean_web_screenshot/README.md

 # Puppeteer Screenshot Script

 This script takes screenshots of web pages using Puppeteer, with options for viewport size and full-page screenshots.
-It also blocks cookie banners using PuppeteerBlocker.
+It also hide cookie banners using PuppeteerBlocker.

 ## Installation